Hirnantian glaciation: Possible causes

-CO_{2} depletion
+Carbon dioxide depletion

-One of the factors that hindered glaciation during the early Paleozoic was atmospheric CO_{2} concentrations, which at the time were somewhere between 8 and 20 times pre-industrial levels.
-However, solar irradiance was significantly lower during the Late Ordovician; 450 million years ago, solar irradiance of Earth was about 1312.00 Wm^{−2} compared to 1360.89 Wm^{−2} in the present day.
-Furthermore, CO_{2} concentrations are thought to have dropped significantly in the Hirnantian, which could have induced widespread glaciation during an overall cooling trend.
-Methods for the removal of CO_{2} during this time were not well known, and are still hotly debated, with the radiation of terrestrial plants, enhanced oceanic organic carbon burial, and a reduction in volcanic outgassing of carbon dioxide having been proposed.
-It could have been possible for glaciation to initiate with high levels of CO_{2}, but it would have depended highly on continental configuration.
+One of the factors that hindered glaciation during the early Paleozoic was atmospheric Carbon dioxide concentrations, which at the time were somewhere between 8 and 20 times pre-industrial levels.
+However, solar irradiance was significantly lower during the Late Ordovician; 450 million years ago, solar irradiance of Earth was about 1,312 Wm^{−2} compared to 1,360.89 Wm^{−2} in the present day.
+Furthermore, Carbon dioxide concentrations are thought to have dropped significantly during the Hirnantian, which could have induced widespread glaciation during an overall cooling trend.
+Methods for the removal of Carbon dioxide during this time were not well known, and are still hotly debated, with the radiation of terrestrial plants, enhanced oceanic organic carbon burial, and a reduction in volcanic outgassing of carbon dioxide having been proposed.
+It could have been possible for glaciation to initiate with high levels of Carbon dioxide, but it would have depended highly on continental configuration.

 Silicate weathering

-Long-term silicate weathering is a major mechanism through which CO_{2} is removed from the atmosphere, converting it into bicarbonate which is stored in marine sediments.
+Long-term silicate weathering is a major mechanism through which Carbon dioxide is removed from the atmosphere, converting it into bicarbonate which is stored in marine sediments.
 This has often been linked to the Taconic Orogeny, a mountain-building event on the east coast of Laurentia (present-day North America).
 Another hypothesis is that a hypothetical large igneous province in the Katian led to basaltic flooding caused by high continental volcanic activity during that period.
-In the short term, this would have released a large amount of CO_{2} into the atmosphere, which may explain a warming pulse in the Katian.
+In the short term, this would have released a large amount of Carbon dioxide into the atmosphere, which may explain a warming pulse in the Katian.
 However, in the long term flood basalts would have left behind plains of basaltic rock, replacing exposures of granitic rock.
-Basaltic rocks weather substantially faster than granitic rocks, which would quickly remove CO_{2} from the atmosphere at a much faster rate than before the volcanic activity.
-CO_{2} levels could also have decreased due to accelerated silicate weathering caused by the expansion of terrestrial non-vascular plants.
-Vascular plants only appeared 15 Ma after the glaciation.
+Basaltic rocks weather substantially faster than granitic rocks, which would quickly remove Carbon dioxide from the atmosphere at a much faster rate than before the volcanic activity.
+Carbon dioxide levels could also have decreased due to accelerated silicate weathering caused by the expansion of terrestrial non-vascular plants.
+Vascular plants only appeared 15 million years after the glaciation.

 Organic carbon burial

 Isotopic evidence points to a global Hirnantian positive shift in δ^{13}C at nearly the same time as the positive shift in marine carbonate δ^{18}O. This shift is known as the Hirnantian Isotopic Carbon Excursion (HICE).
 The positive shift in δ^{13}C implies a change in the carbon cycle leading to more burial of organic carbon, though some researchers hold a conflicting interpretation of this δ^{13}C change as being caused by increased weathering of carbonate platforms exposed by sea level fall.
-This enhanced organic carbon burial resulted in a decrease in the atmospheric CO_{2} levels and an inverse greenhouse effect, allowing glaciation to occur more readily.
+This enhanced organic carbon burial resulted in a decrease in the atmospheric Carbon dioxide levels and an inverse greenhouse effect, allowing glaciation to occur more readily.